 Data Access – A Strength or a Weakness?Are you still juggling HR data in spreadsheets?
 Previously, access to HR data was a burden requiring hours of manual spreadsheet analysis and pivot table headaches.
 Organizing data was a challenge, but retrieving that data was an even greater difficulty.
 Few HR professionals had the luxury or time to pursue the necessary data on a regular basis in order to drive strategic business decisions.
 As a result, data that we consider essential today simply wasn’t available to make those decisions.
 Many companies today are separating themselves from the competition in how they use meaningful data to significantly reduce administrative costs and hours, increase staff productivity, and reduce workforce costs.
 Meanwhile, other organizations continue to inadvertently ignore some of their most valuable data under the assumption that it’s either not feasible, practical, or necessary to bring that data into regular use.
 With the rapid advancements and accessibility of technology over the past 10-plus years, most companies have become more data driven.
 Some, however, are capitalizing more than others.
 Data that was once buried in archaic, disconnected systems is now available on-demand through customizable dashboards and smart report writers.
 Managers have instant access in great detail about their cost of labor, staff output and much more with a few clicks.
 In contrast, many companies have not yet even discovered Human Capital Management technology.

 Human Capital Management ModulesTransitioning to an HR-data-driven organization is more a matter of choice than anything.
 The technology is readily available to companies of any size, both in terms of pricing and implementation.
 And with the ease of today’s cloud-based software, getting up and running is no longer a mountain to climb for HR… with monumental technology and data migrations to worry about.
 Further, the cost of the technology has become highly affordable for any size of organization.
-Below is a brief list of some of the integrated modules available in a Human Capital Management (HCM) solution:
+Below is a brief list of some of the integrated modules available in a HRIS software and/or Human Capital Management (HCM) solution:

 - Payroll and tax processing